Honduras Caribbean spiny lobster - trap

 FIP Objective(s)

-The goal of the Honduras lobster FIP is to move the fishery in a step-wise approach towards meeting the Marine Stewardship Council (MSC) standard by December 2023, and move into the full assessment process to achieve MSC certification after that.
+The goal of the Honduras lobster FIP is to move the fishery in a step-wise approach towards meeting the Marine Stewardship Council (MSC) standard by July 2028, and move into the full assessment process to achieve MSC certification after that.
+Critical issues challenging this fishery include a lack of robust data to inform stock status and management decisions, limited information on impacts of lobster traps on marine habitats and ecosystems, an ineffective legal management framework, and limited resources to enforce fishing regulations.
+To address these issues, the FIP plans to achieve the following objectives by July 2028:

 FIP Type